Close-up of smooth, healthy skin — an achievable result with aesthetic treatments at The Oxley

 What are dermal fillers?

-Dermal fillers are made from the naturally occurring hyaluronic acid and the gel-like substance is injected to fill areas of lost or deficient volume and smooth facial lines.
+Dermal fillers are made from your body’s own naturally occurring hyaluronic acid.
+It is used to replace lost volume, smooth facial lines, creating a more youthful shape.
 Treatment is quick, with immediate visible results, and minimal downtime.

 The Oxley will work with you to maximise the effects of any treatment.
 The following considerations should be made: